 Josie Gair was born and raised in Calgary, Alberta.
 She attended French Immersion Kindergarten through Grade 12, which included an exchange to Dieppe, France.
 She moved to Victoria to study Elementary Education at the University of Victoria in 2010.
 Josie completed one of her practicums in rural Thailand teaching refugees, and her second in Montreal teaching Francophone students.
-She finished her Education Degree in the spring of 2015 and has spent much of the past year travelling.
-Josie has enjoyed subbing at independent schools around Victoria, and is very excited to begin her teaching career at Christ Church Cathedral School.
+This is Josie’s second year at CCCS and first year teaching to all grades.
 Josie loves socializing with friends, eating, travelling the world, scuba diving, playing soccer, exploring Vancouver Island, and spending time at her family cabin.

 Learning Support Teacher (grades 6 – 8), Technology (grades 4 – 8), Health & Career Education (grades 6 – 8)

 Kathy has been the primary music specialist at CCCS since 2008 and also the Choir Director for the Primary choirs.
 In addition to her music degree, Kathy studied cello and piano at the Royal College of Music in London, England.